Irshad Hasan Khan

-Justice Irshad Hasan Khan (Urdu: ارشاد حسن خان) (born on 7 January 1936) is a Pakistani jurist who served as Chief Justice of Pakistan from January 2000 to January 2002.
+Justice Irshad Hasan Khan (Urdu: ارشاد حسن خان) (born 7 January 1937) is a Pakistani jurist who served as Chief Justice of Pakistan from January 2000 to January 2002.
 As the chief justice, he validated the 1999 military coup against a democratically elected government by invoking the doctrine of necessity.

 Early life

 Irshad Hasan Khan graduated in law from University Law College, Lahore.
 He started his legal career as a Pleader in 1959 and became an Advocate of the High Court of West Pakistan in 1961.
 Later, he was enrolled as an advocate of Supreme Court of Pakistan in 1966 and eventually became a Senior Advocate of Supreme Court in 1979.
 From 1975 to 1979, he also served as a Visiting Professor Himayat-e-Islam Law College, Lahore.

 Career

 Irshad Hasan Khan's career in the legal and judicial field is marked by several significant appointments and achievements: